phoenix-rtos/phoenix-rtos-doc/kernel/proc/scheduler.md

 The operating system scheduler controls threads execution with a predetermined policy.
 It is a part of Phoenix-RTOS having the most significant influence on the performance and responsiveness of the whole system.

 ## Scheduling policy
 The scheduling algorithm is defined in the `threads_schedule` function.
 It is invoked by timer interrupt or voluntary reschedule (`hal_cpuReschedule`).
 Each function's invocation changes the context of the currently executed thread to the next one, available in a thread's ready queue.
 The scheduling policy determined which thread shall be chosen for the next execution.
-In Phoenix-RTOS, there is used a priority preempted round-robin algorithm.
+In Phoenix-RTOS a priority preempted round-robin algorithm is used.
 There are eight priority levels, the smallest value holds the highest priority.

 The thread management unit contains an eight-element array, where each of them holds a pointer to the list of threads of the same priority.
 A scheduling algorithm is defined as follows: